Chibuike-Ile/Supply-chain-group-project/README.md

 [click here for the CSV file](https://github.com/Chibuike-Ile/Supply-chain-group-project/blob/main/For%20report/200%20product%20frequently%20out%20of%20order.csv)

   ### Question 2
   **We were not able to slove this question.
-We get stocked as shown below.
+We get stocked as shown below.**

 ![Question 2](https://github.com/user-attachments/assets/08e58889-7b91-44df-ae0f-cf05114b0777)

-**We are working on this question and will solve it in due time.
-We submit because we don't want to exceed the submition date.
+* We are working on this question and will solve it in due time.
+We submit because we don't want to exceed the submission date.

 ### Question 3
 **suppliers linked to the products experiencing the most severe availability gaps or quality issues (inferred from ReturnStatus) that impede smooth order fulfillment to the Port Harcourt market.**